 Thacher was born on August 31, 1830, in Steuben County, New York.
 He graduated from Union College of Schenectady, New York, and from the Albany Law School.
 In September 1856, he married Sarah M. Gilmore of York, New York.

-They came to Kansas in 1858, settled at Lawrence and he was one of the proprietors of the Lawrence Journal.
-He was a member of the Wyandotte Constitutional Convention; was appointed Judge of the Fourth Judicial District in 1861; was a candidate for governor in opposition to the James H, Lane faction of the Republican Party in 1864.
-From that time until 1880 he was engaged in the practice of law.
+They came to Kansas in 1858, settled at Lawrence, and he was one of the proprietors of the Lawrence Journal.
+He was a member of the Wyandotte Constitutional Convention, was appointed Judge of the Fourth Judicial District in 1861, and was a candidate for governor in opposition to the James H. Lane faction of the Republican Party in 1864.
+From that time until 1880, he was engaged in the practice of law.